Aged Garlic ExtractSeptember 25, 2009 Written by JP [Font too small?]

 I’m thrilled that research is being conducted on natural medicines like AGE.
 But please keep in mind that such studies are intended to specifically test the merits of this one supplement.
 They don’t ask the study volunteers to change their diets or to make other healthful lifestyle modifications.
 The only thing they’re instructed to do is to “pop a pill”.
 The pill itself may be a powerful, therapeutic tool, but if you’re diagnosed with a serious illness, make sure to not put all your eggs in one basket.
 A single pill is rarely the entire solution to any health problem.
 Rather, we need to look at every aspect of our lives and try to make any necessary changes that can help us find our way back to good health.

-Tags: Garlic, Heart, Stroke
+Tags: Cholesterol, Garlic, Stroke